-Direct Buy Level 1:
+Direct Buy Level 1: $30,000

-Direct Buy Level 2:
+Direct Buy Level 2: $40,000 if the purchase is being made from a small business as defined by RCW 39.26.010(22); or from a certified veteran-owned business.

 The following conditions apply to the direct buy designations:

+Purchases from a large business's e-commerce marketplace (e.g. Amazon) are only authorized for Direct Buy Level 1.

-Direct buy purchases exclude shipping, sales and use tax, and finance charges.
+Direct buy purchases exclude sales and use tax, and finance charges.
+Shipping and handling costs are included in the limits.

-.
+Direct buy is an annual cumulative limit for an agency’s purchases from a given vendor.

+With regard to repetitive purchases, if an agency makes the same types of purchases over and over again, even if from different vendors, it should enter into a competitive procurement.

 If any amendment causes the direct buy purchase to exceed the direct buy threshold, the amendment shall be competed.

+If the direct buy exceeds the agency's delegated authority, then the agency must request additional delegation of authority from the DES Director.

 Agencies shall use due diligence to determine that the price is reasonable based on experience and knowledge of the market.

-Direct buy purchases are an exception to competitive solicitation requirements and can be purchased directly from a vendor without formal competition.
+Agencies must confirm that a vendor meets the qualifying criteria for a Direct Buy Level 2.

 DES’ Protest Policy #DES-170-00 does not apply.

 Advertising in Washington’s Electronic Business Solution (WEBS) is not required.

-Documentation to support the reasonableness of purchase decisions, including market research and validation of firm’s meeting criteria in Direct Buy Level 2, shall be included in the purchase file where appropriate.

-Agencies must use existing qualified master contracts unless they cannot justifiably satisfy agency needs as documented by the agency.
+Agencies must use existing DES master contracts or DES approved cooperative contracts unless they cannot justifiably satisfy agency needs as documented by the agency.

-Agencies may not unbundle or manipulate a purchase to have the purchase qualify as a direct buy purchase to avoid using a competitive process.
+Agencies may not manipulate a purchase to have the purchase qualify as a direct buy purchase to avoid using a competitive process.

-Repetitive purchases, defined as an agency cumulative total over the direct buy limit with a single vendor in a fiscal year, shall be competed.
+Agencies are encouraged to consider whether approaches such as unbundling and subcontracting may result in increased purchases from Washington small businesses, to include minority, women, and veteran owned businesses.

 All applicable information technology related procurements must conform to the Office of Chief Information Officer (OCIO) Policy #121.

 An agency’s record of compliance with the direct buy policy will be a factor in an agency’s risk assessment.